cheind/tf-matplotlib/Readme.md

 ### Usage

-Here's how to render a simple scatter plot.
-See [scatter.py](tfmpl/samples/scatter.py) for a self contained example.
+Below are the relevant snippets to render a simple scatter plot.
+See [scatter.py](tfmpl/samples/scatter.py) for the complete self-contained example.

 ```python
 import tensorflow as tf